jushita/javascript-tavascript/README.md

 16. In an array 1-100 numbers are stored, one number is missing how do you find it
 17. Find if a number is Armstrong's number or not
 18. Find the Armstrong's number in a given list
+19. the sky is blue --> blue is sky
+20. Given two strings delete all characters to make it anagrams.

 ## leetcode.js